 Who Qualifies for the Family Allowance

-The family allowance is designed to keep a surviving spouse and dependent children financially stable during the period of estate administration.
-It recognizes that settling an estate takes time, and the people who depended on the deceased should not be left without support while the process unfolds.
+The family allowance helps keep a surviving spouse and dependent children stable during estate settlement.
+Settling an estate takes time.
+The people who depended on the deceased should not go without support.

 The decedent's surviving spouse and minor children whom the decedent was obligated to support and children who were in fact being supported by the decedent are entitled to a reasonable allowance in money out of the estate for their maintenance during the period of administration.

-The family allowance holds a strong position in Arizona's priority system.
-It is exempt from and has priority over all claims against the estate except for administration expenses and the homestead allowance.
-That means creditors generally cannot block or reduce it.
+The family allowance holds a strong spot in the priority system.
+It outranks all claims except management costs and the homestead allowance.
+In other words, creditors usually cannot block or reduce it.

 The family allowance is exempt from and has priority over all claims except expenses of administration and except the homestead allowance.

-A.R.S. § 14-2404(B)There is one important constraint: if the estate does not have enough assets to cover all allowed claims, the family allowance cannot continue for more than one year.
-The allowance is also chargeable against any benefit the surviving spouse or children would otherwise receive from the estate, whether by will, nonprobate transfer, or intestate succession.
-And if a person entitled to the allowance dies before all payments are made, their right to any remaining payments ends.
+A.R.S. § 14-2404(B)There is one key limit.
+If the estate does not have enough to cover all claims, the allowance cannot last more than one year.
+The allowance also counts against any share the spouse or children would otherwise get from the estate.